raspberrypilearning/astronaut-reaction-times/worksheet.md

 [NASA scientists have conducted experiments to test astronaut reaction times.](http://www.nasa.gov/mission_pages/station/research/experiments/7.html)
-Astronauts were first tested using a computer system on the ground, then again when they were on-board the ISS, and once more when they returned.
+Astronauts were first tested using a computer system on the ground, then again when they were on board the ISS, and once more when they returned.
 It was found their reaction times more than doubled in space.
 Scientists suggest that stress, as well as the brain having to adapt to microgravity, could be the cause, and that normal performance was found soon after returning to Earth.